About my region – Greater Perth Western Australia

 The Greater Perth region comprises 31 local government areas.
 It includes the city of Perth and the regional centre of Mandurah.
-The region covers a total area of approximately 6,418 square kilometres or about 0.25 per cent of Western Australia's total area and is home to approximately 1,728,900 people (ABS 2011).
+The region covers a total area of approximately 6,400 square kilometres or less than 1 per cent of Western Australia's total area and is home to approximately 2,039,000 people (ABS 2018).

 Agricultural land in the Greater Perth region occupies 2,100 square kilometres, or 33 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 1,450 square kilometres, or 23 per cent of the region.
-The most common land use by area is Grazing modified pastures, which occupies 1,340 square kilometres or 21 per cent of the Greater Perth region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 1,500 square kilometres, or 23 per cent of the region.
+The most common land use by area is Grazing modified pastures, which occupies 1,340 square kilometres or 21 per cent of the Greater Perth region (ABARES 2016).

-Australian Bureau of Statistics (ABS) data from the February 2017 Labour Force Survey indicate that around 1,051,200 people were employed in the Greater Perth Region.
-The region accounts for 78 per cent of total employment in Western Australia and 27 per cent of all people employed in the Western Australian agriculture, forestry and fishing sector.
+Australian Bureau of Statistics (ABS) data from the May 2020 Labour Force Survey indicate that around 1.1 million people were employed in the Greater Perth Region.
+The region accounts for 80 per cent of total employment in Western Australia and 25 per cent of all people employed in the Western Australian agriculture, forestry and fishing sector.

-Health care and social assistance was the largest employment sector with 124,700 people, followed by construction with 105,600 people and retail trade with 102,700 people.
-Other important employment sectors in the region were professional, scientific and technical services, education and training, and accommodation and food services.
-The agriculture, forestry and fishing sector employed 8,800 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 140,400 people, followed by professional, scientific and technical services with 100,600 people, and construction with 99,300 people.
+Other important employment sectors in the region were retail trade; education and training; and mining.
+The agriculture, forestry and fishing sector employed 8,900 people, representing 1 per cent of the region's workforce.

 Value of agricultural production

 The Greater Perth region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were nurseries ($42 million), followed by eggs ($30 million) and strawberries ($25 million).
-These commodities together contributed 23 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were strawberries ($43 million), followed by eggs ($28 million) and grapes (excluding wine grapes) ($21 million).
+These commodities together contributed 20 per cent of the total value of agricultural production in the region.